ianphil/ContainerCamp/labfour/deploy-docker-swarm.md

 Scale the service up to three nodes:

-    $ docker-machine ssh <MASTER VM NAME> sudo docker service scale my_web =3
+    $ docker-machine ssh <MASTER VM NAME> sudo docker service scale my_web=3

 Inspect the details of the service.
 If you leave off the "pretty" switch, you'll get a response in JSON:

     $ docker-machine ssh <MASTER VM NAME> sudo docker service inspect --pretty my_web

-Check that your website is accessible via the external IP address of one of the deployed nodes.
-Then delete the service:
+Check that your website is accessible via the external IP address of the leader/master node.
+(The other nodes are inaccessible via port 8080 unless the port is opened on the firewall in Azure.)

+    $ docker-machine ls | grep <MASTER VM NAME>

+    swarm-leader   -        azure    Running   tcp://40.117.195.87:2376           v1.13.0

+Open a web browser to the returned IP address with the web server's exposed port (e.g. `http://40.117.195.87:8080`, in this case).

+Then, delete the service:

     $ docker-machine ssh <MASTER VM NAME> sudo docker service rm my_web